weihan1/transientangelo/README.md

 For the 360 degrees videos, you first need a trained model.
 Then, simply use the evaluation command structure (with the corresponding config path) and append `dataset.name=captured-movie system.name=movie-system` for the captured dataset and `dataset.name=blender-movie system.name=movie-system` for the simulated dataset.

 ### Simple config settings
-The default settings can be customized:
+The default config settings can be customized:
+-`config.model.ray_chunk` controls the size of the chunk of rays that is being used for rendering during eval.
+You can decrease/increase this number to accelerate the validation/testing step.
+Select divisors of 262144 (since the image size is 512x512).